cdig/take-and-make/README.md

   return "Once upon a time, #{subject} walked into the woods. #{subject} was eaten by a giant spider.
 The end.
 (OR IS IT?)"
 ```

 The value can be of any type, and is optional.
 If you don't give a value, you're registering *the fact that something happened*.
-We call this a "one-time event".
+We call this a **one-time event**.

 ```coffee
 Make("Ready")